arabidopsis/typescript-definitions/README.md

 ```

 gives `export type S = { pig : Pig<string> }` instead of `export type S = { pig : string }`

+At a certain point `typescript-definitions` just *assumes* that the token identifier `i32` (say)
+*is* really the rust signed 32 bit integer and not some crazy renamed struct in your code!

+Complex paths are ignored `std::borrow::Cow` and `mycrate::mod::Cow` are the same to us.
+We're
+not going to reimplement the compiler to find out if they are *actually* different.
+A Cow is
+always "Clone on write".

 We can't reasonably obey serde attributes like "flatten" since we would need
 to find the *actual* Struct object (from somewhere) and query its fields.